Getting Started

 If you click on the environment node in the explorer in the web console, the details panel shown at the bottom of the page will change:

-The explorer supports clicking, dragging, mouse wheel zooming, and selecting the nodes in the graph for more information (and available actions) for the selected node.
-If you ever get lost in the explorer, click the zoom to fit icon in the lower right corner of the explorer.
+The visualizer supports clicking, dragging, mouse wheel zooming, and selecting the nodes in the graph for more information (and available actions) for the selected node.
+If you ever get lost in the visualizer, click the zoom to fit icon in the lower right corner of the explorer.

 With your zrok